PhilippGronotte/DalgoProjekt1/README.md

 [https://github.com/PhilippGronotte/DalgoProjekt1.git](https://github.com/PhilippGronotte/DalgoProjekt1.git)

-  <p>After sucessfully cloning the repository go to the selected directory and run 'GUI.m' in Matlab.</p>
+  <p>After successfully cloning the repository go to the selected directory and run 'GUI.m' in Matlab.</p>

   <p>For further information about 'git' feel free to follow this link:</p>

   [http://git-scm.com/](http://git-scm.com/)

-The program was sucessfully tested with Matlab R2013a Student Version (8.1.0.604) under Windows 8.1 and Windows 7 Starter (Service Pack 1)
+The program was successfully tested with Matlab R2013a Student Version (8.1.0.604) under Windows 8.1 and Windows 7 Starter (Service Pack 1)
 Project
 -------------------------------
 ### Essentials